 Honestly I am starting to feel both old and scared.
 It is almost like I am a guy who was raised on a farm and horses were the only fast transportation.
 Then, within a short period of time, man was riding in trains, then cars, then a few years later, planes.
 Imagine the shock and awe of a plane trip in 1919.
 But I was born in the age of planes, trains and automobiles.
 So why do I feel so antiquated?
 Because of Drones, Tesla self-driving cars, the miracle of the iPhone, and Alexa.
 There is this huge push into Star Trek futuristic technology that seems incredible.
 As much as I like it, I also see the dangerous nature of it all.
 I understand Elon Musk’s obsessive fear of artificial intelligence.

 As a personal injury lawyer I am making some bets on the future as well.
-The first one is that automobiles are going to get in far less number of accidents.
+The first one is that automobiles are going to get in far fewer accidents.
 We have three cars in my family.
-Two of them beep and try to stop before a rear end collision occurs.
-I think it will be a long time before human error is fully out of the driving equation, but clearly there are going to be a lot less low impact bump type accidents.
+Two of them beep and try to stop before a rear-end collision occurs.
+I think it will be a long time before the human error is fully out of the driving equation, but clearly, there are going to be a lot less low-impact bump type accidents.

 I believe it is a good place to start.
 I was at an outdoor yoga class a few weeks back.
 It is set in the idyllic setting under a giant Banyan tree, under the Jupiter Lighthouse, right on the ocean cut between the Loxahatchee River and the ocean.
 It is one of the most beautiful public settings you could imagine, especially for yoga.
 It is shaded from the sun, overlooks some outdoor restaurants across the Intracostal waterway and has the most beautiful wooden deck in the world.
 Peaceful is the word that comes to mind.
 However, peaceful it was not once someone across the water sent their drone to buss over, come underneath the giant shade of the Banyan and film us doing Yoga.
 Why anyone would want to see me do yoga is baffling and likely not pretty.
 However, that is NOT the point.
 The point is that it felt that should be violating my right to privacy.
 It is not, by the way, illegal to do.
 The law is not clear enough in Florida to stop the behavior.
 So beware!
 Doing yoga in a public forum subjects you to drone filmography.